omaralsanea/Project-4-frontend/README.md

 # Wins & Blockers
 ### **Wins**
-- Complete application that delivers many features across all web devices.
+- Complete application that delivers many features.
-- Learning and utilising numerous Hooks and building a fully customisable audio player.
+- Learning and utilising numerous Hooks.

 ### **Blockers**
 - Learning the idiosyncrasies of SQL databases and Django initially took some time to embed, whilst some of the Django features such as the admin portal were particularly time saving.

 # Bugs

-- The favouriting/unfavouriting of a meditation does not always switch the icon as it should.
-- When registering, the user is not given a specific error message explaining that the given password is not strong enough.
+-Registration and Login are currently not working.

 # Future Improvements
 - The ability to edit a note.